arbor-sim/arbor/doc/gs_single_cell.rst

     cell.place('"center"', arbor.iclamp( 10, 2, 0.8))
     cell.place('"center"', arbor.spike_detector(-10))

 Let's unpack that.

 Step **(1)** above shows how the cell is represented using a :class:`arbor.segment_tree` to which a single segment is added.
 Arbor's cell morphologies are constructed from a :ref:`segment tree<morph-segment_tree>` which is a list of segments, which are tapered cones with a *tag*. :meth:`arbor.segment_tree.append` takes 4 arguments, starting with the parent segment.
-The first segment added has no parent however, which is made clear by using :class:`arbor.mnpos`.
+The first segment added has no parent, which is made clear by using :class:`arbor.mnpos`.
 Then two :class:`arbor.mpoint` s are supplied, the proximal and distal endpoints of the segment.
-Finally, an integer value can be supplied to tag the segment for future reference.
+Finally, an integer value is supplied to tag the segment for future reference.

-In step **(2)** a dictionary of labels is created using :class:`arbor.label_dict<arbor.
+In step **(2)** a dictionary of labels is created using :class:`arbor.label_dict<arbor..label_dict>`.
-_arbor.label_dict>`.
 Cell builders need to refer to *regions* and *locations* on a cell morphology.
 Arbor uses a domains specific language (DSL) to describe regions and locations, which are given labels.
 We add two labels:

-* ``soma`` defines a *region* with ``(tag  2)``.
+* ``soma`` defines a *region* with ``(tag  1)``.
 Note that this corresponds to the ``tag`` parameter that was used to define the single segment in step (1).
-* ``center`` defines a *location* at ``(location 0 0.5)``, which is the mid point ``0.5`` of branch ``0``, which corresponds to the center of the soma on the morphology defined in Step (1).
+* ``center`` defines a *location* at ``(location 0 0.5)``, which is the mid point ``0.5`` of branch ``0``, which corresponds to the center of the soma on the morphology defined in step (1).

 In step **(3)** a :class:`arbor.cable_cell` is constructed by combining the segment tree with the named regions and locations.